The Orchestras at Pope High School consists of four performing orchestras.

 Other fees that will be collected throughout the year are minor application fees for All-State, Honors Orchestra, and Solo/Ensemble Competition.
 Fees for these events total no more than $25-$30 dollars and are exciting and necessary experiences for all students who wish to audition.

 The girl’s uniform is a black dress that can be ordered through Southeastern Performance Apparel.
 This dress is approximately $70 dollars and can be purchased at the time of the fitting.
 Please make checks payable to Pope Orchestra Booster Club.
 Black, closed-toe shoes are to be worn with the dress.
-Please don't wear strappy shoes that will alter the appearance of the group.
 All girls in orchestra must wear the same dress!
 Not being in concert dress will result in being asked to sit aside and not participate.
-You grade will be altered as a result.
+Your grade will be altered as a result.

 Lockers are for violin and viola use only.
 They are not alternatives for school assigned lockers.
 All students can use the folio cabinet to store music if needed.
 Students using lockers are responsible for providing their own lock and giving the combination to Mrs.Benton.
 Lockers should be locked at all times to protect them.
 Vandalism of lock and/or lockers is an offense that requires school referral.
 No food or drinks allowed in lockers.